jkransen/fijnstof/Configuration.md

         type = MHZ19

         domoticz {
-          host = 192.168.178.30
+          host = domoticz.local
-          port = 8080
+          port = 8181
-          co2Idx = 308
+          co2Idx = 3
         }
       }
     ]

 ## device

 On Linux, serial devices on USB are typically named `ttyUSB0`, `ttyUSB1`.
-Raspberry Pi with Raspbian gets a device `ttyAMA0`.
-When connecting your sensor to the GPIO header's Rx/Tx pins ([pins 10 and 8 respectively](https://pinout.xyz/)), this is the device you need to use.
+On Raspberry Pi, when connecting your sensor to the GPIO header's Rx/Tx pins ([pins 10 and 8 respectively](https://pinout.xyz/)), you'll need to use device `ttyAMA0`.
+This is the device you need to select.
+Also, connect ground (GND) and +3.3V connectors,

 On Mac, the USB adapters that come with the SDS011 / SDS021 sensors need an additional driver installed.
 [After installation and reboot](https://kig.re/2014/12/31/how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.html), you can hopefully